jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Customize the Hello-Jigx solution.md

 **Congratulations** you have successfully completed the Hello Jigx solution series by building your first functioning Jigx solution, and then customizing the style and added additional functionality.

-Now fast-track your development by adding sample solutions from our [https://manage.jigx.com/quickstart](https://manage.jigx.com/quickstart)Quick Start library to your organization.
+Now fast-track your development by adding sample solutions from our :Link[Quick Start]{href="https://manage.jigx.com/quickstart" newTab="true" hasDisabledNofollow="false"} library to your organization.
 For more information on the various samples, see [Overview](), and to understand the options available when setting up the projects, publishing, and using the sample solution,/ see [Setting up your solution]().

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-We recommend starting with the :Link[Jigx-samples]{href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples" newTab="true" hasDisabledNofollow="false"} solution that showcases [jig.calendar](), [actions (buttons)](), [action-list]() and [jig-header]().
+We recommend starting with the :Link[Jigx-samples]{href="https://github.com/jigx-com/jigx-samples/tree/main/quickstart/jigx-samples" newTab="true"} solution that showcases [jig.calendar](), [actions (buttons)](), [action-list]() and [jig-header]().
 :::

 :::VerticalSplitItem